-Progress on this goal is reported in the 2019 Annual Report, pages 76 - 77.
 Community Engagement Goal Two adopted in the March 2019 Revised Olmstead Plan provides that by April 30, 2019, a baseline will be established.
 The baseline below was reviewed and approved by the Subcabinet at the May 2019 meeting.
 The baseline needs to be incorporated into the Plan.

-GOAL TWO: By April 30, 2020, the (A) number of individuals with disabilities to participate in public input opportunities related to the Olmstead Plan, and (B) the number of comments received by individuals with disabilities (including comments submitted on behalf of individuals with disabilities) will increase by 5% over baseline.
+GOAL TWO: By March 31, 2020, the number of individuals with disabilities, the number of unique comments and the number of opportunities will increase by 5% over baseline.